The Gift of Fear

-The Gift of Fear: Survival Signals That Protect Us from Violence is a nonfiction self-help book (Dell Publishing 1997, republished with new epilogue 1998) written by Gavin de Becker.
-The book demonstrates how every individual should learn to trust the inherent "gift" of their gut instinct.
-By learning to recognize various warning signs and precursors to violence, it becomes possible to avoid potential trauma and harm.
+The Gift of Fear: Survival Signals That Protect Us from Violence is a 1997 self-help book by Gavin de Becker, a security specialist.
+The book argues that every individual should learn to trust the inherent "gift" of their gut instinct when it comes to situations of danger or potential violence, as these instincts are often our most reliable means of self-protection.

-The Gift of Fear spent four months on The New York Times Bestseller List, was a #1 National Bestseller, and has been published in 14 languages.
-The book has been endorsed by a wide variety of celebrities including Marcia Clark, Carolyn Hax, Oprah Winfrey, Meryl Streep, Jodie Foster, David Mamet, and others who have referred to the book in interviews.

-For more than a decade, it has regularly been the #1 bestselling book in the English language on Violence in Society, Abuse, and Safety.
-De Becker is also listed on Amazon's Top 100 Self Help authors.
-The Gift of Fear was selected for the book, 50 Psychology Classics.
+The Gift of Fear spent 16 weeks on The New York Times Bestseller List.

 Summary

 By finding patterns in stories of violence and abuse, de Becker seeks to highlight the inherent predictability of violence.
 The book explores various settings where violence may be found—the workplace, the home, the school, dating—and describes what de Becker calls pre-incident indicators (PINS).
 By noticing PINS (events and behaviors that often precede violence), individuals can better predict violence before it occurs and, therefore, take the necessary precautions and actions to stay safe.
 The Gift of Fear also describes de Becker's MOSAIC Threat Assessment Systems, which have been employed by various celebrities and government agencies to predict and prevent violence.